es0terikk/telegramsupport-bot/README.md

-# Инструкция по настройке.

-Для начала работы с ботом вам необходимо настроить конфигурационный файл бота - config.py Обязательными переменными является TOKEN, ADMIN_ID и MySQL.
-PROXY_URL вы можете оставить пустым.

-Описывать установку и настройку я буду для Linux, Ubuntu-based дистрибутивов. Если у вас установлен Windows, либо же другой дистрибутив, то различия с гайдом ниже вы найдете только в пунктах с установкой и настройкой MySQL. Поэтому, при возникновении проблем попробуйте найти гайд по установке MySQL конкретно под вашу ОС.

-# 1. Сначала, проверьте установлен ли MySQL на вашем ПК.
-Откройте терминал и пропишите команду: mysql --version Если вы увидите сообщение похожее на: mysql Ver xx.xx **, то можете смело переходить на пункт номер 2.

-# 1.2. Если же MySQL не установлен, то введите несколько команд в терминал:
+# Instructions for setting up.

+To start working with the bot, you need to set up the bot configuration file - config.py Required variables are TOKEN, ADMIN_ID and MySQL.
+You can leave PROXY_URL blank.

+I will describe installation and configuration for Linux, Ubuntu-based distributions.
+If you have Windows installed or another distribution, then you will find the differences with the guide below only in the points with installing and configuring MySQL.
+Therefore, if you encounter problems, try to find a guide for installing MySQL specifically for your OS.

+# 1. First, check if MySQL is installed on your PC.
+Open a terminal and write the command: mysql --version If you see a message similar to: mysql Ver xx.xx **, then you can safely go to step number 2.

+# 1.2.
+If MySQL is not installed, then enter a few commands in the terminal:
 sudo apt update
-sudo apt install mysql-server
+sudo apt install mysql server

-Возвращаемся в пункт 1 и проверяем правильно ли мы все установили.
-Если видите сообщение с версией установленного MySQL, то переходим дальше.
-Если нет - возвращаемся и проверяем, что вы сделали не так.

-# 2. С установкой MySQL закончили, переходим к созданию пользователя и БД
-Введите в терминал команду mysql

-# 2.2. После этого создайте пользователя командой:
+We return to point 1 and check whether we have installed everything correctly.
+If you see a message with the version of MySQL installed, then move on.
+If not, go back and check what you did wrong.

+# 2. With the installation of MySQL finished, let's move on to creating a user and a database
+Enter the mysql command in the terminal

+# 2.2.
+After that, create a user with the command:
 CREATE USER 'user'@'localhost' IDENTIFIED BY 'password';

-Где user - имя пользователя
-А password - пароль
+Where user is the username
+And password is the password

-# 2.3. Предоставьте права пользователю:
+# 2.3.
+Grant rights to the user:
 GRANT ALL PRIVILEGES ON * . * TO 'user'@'localhost';
 FLUSH PRIVILEGES;

-Где user - имя пользователя, которое вы ввели в шаге выше
+Where user is the username you entered in the step above

-# 2.4. Создайте БД:
+# 2.4.
+Create a DB:
 CREATE DATABASE support_db;

-Где support_db - имя базы данных
+Where support_db is the name of the database

-# 2.5. Замените все значения в переменной MySQL
+# 2.5.
+Replace all values in MySQL variable
+localhost - leave unchanged
-localhost - оставить без изменения user - имя пользователя, которого вы создали password - пароль для пользователя support_db - имя базы данных
+user - the username you created password - password for the user support_db - database name

-# 3. Создайте вашего бота и получите токен для него
-Перейдите по ссылке t.me/BotFather, либо найдите его сами в поиске по юзернейму @BotFather и введите команду /newbot Следуйте дальнейшим указаниям бота и укажите полученный токен в переменной TOKEN
+# 3. Create your bot and get a token for it
+Go to the link t.me/BotFather, or find it yourself in the search for the username @BotFather and enter the command /newbot Follow the bot's further instructions and specify the received token in the TOKEN variable

-# 4. Найдите бота, который отправит вам ваш Telegram ID
+# 4. Find a bot that will send you your Telegram ID
-Одними из таких ботов могут быть @userinfobot или @username_to_id_bot Введите полученный ID в переменную ADMIN_ID

-На этом, настройка конфига завершена. Можете просто сохранить и закрыть этот файл.
+One of these bots can be @userinfobot or @username_to_id_bot Enter the received ID into the ADMIN_ID variable

+This completes the config setup.
+You can just save and close this file.